h2oai/h2o-world-2014-training/tutorials/supervised/classification/classification.R.md

-# Classification using Generalized Linear Models, Gradient Boosting Machines, and Random Forests in H2O
+# Classification using Generalized Linear Models, Gradient Boosting Machines, Random Forests and Deep Learning in H2O

-###### This tutorial demonstrates classification modeling in H2O using generalized linear models (GLM), gradient boosting machines (GBM), and random forests.
+###### This tutorial demonstrates classification modeling in H2O using generalized linear models (GLM), gradient boosting machines (GBM), random forests and Deep Learning.
 It requires an installation of the h2o R package and its dependencies.

 ### Load the h2o R package and start an local H2O cluster